HouseRulesDLP/OSE/character_classes/Paladin.md

 | CL+5        | 20     |
 | >=CL+6      | --     |

-**Explanation of Effects**
+##### Explanation of Effects
 - **--:** The Paladin is incapable of affecting creatures of this HD or higher.
 - **{number}:** To successfully turn these creatures, the Paladin must roll this or higher on a d20 plus their WIS modifier.
 Creatures are affected as result 'T', below.
 If the Paladin fails this roll, this group of unholy creatures are immune to being turned by this Paladin for 24 hours.
 - **T:** These creatures are automatically Turned.
 Turned creatures become [[Frightened]] of the Paladin for a number of minutes equal to the Paladin's level.
 - **D:** Roll to determine the number of affected hit dice as for a successful turning (as above).
 However, instead of becoming Frightened, any unliving creatures are permanently destroyed.
 Extra-planar creatures (such as fiends) are banished back to their home plane for a minimum of 1 year per caster level of the Paladin.
 Other living creatures that are affected take 1d6 Holy damage per 2 full caster levels of the Paladin, each.
 - **DD:** As 'D', above, but the number of HD affected are 3d6 plus the Paladin's caster level and any damage done is 1d6 per caster level.

-## Smite
+### Smite
 Paladins may infuse holy power into their strikes.
 After a successful hit against an unholy creature (as would be affected but their Turn the Unholy ability), they may choose to roll one of their Invocation Dice and add it to the damage.
 The invocation die is expended if it rolls a 1 or 2, as normal.
-This damage is considered magical for the purposes of overcoming damage resistance and immunity.
+This damage is considered holy magic for the purposes of overcoming damage resistance and immunity.
 At level 5, the paladin may invest 2 Invocation Dice on a single attack.
 This expands to three dice at level 10 and four dice at level 15.

-## Warhorse
+### Warhorse
 A paladin of 4th level or higher may summon a holy warhorse.
 This counts as a Heavy Warhorse, with an unusually high intelligence and absolute loyalty to the paladin.
 If the horse dies, a new warhorse may not be summoned for a year and a day.
 The summoning ritual takes a full day and must be performed at a holy site and requires 1,000sp worth of sacrifices, incense and other ritual paraphernalia.
 The ritual must also be lead by a cleric of at least 5th level.
 As the paladin gains levels, their horse will become stronger, gaining 1 Hit Die for each caster level of the paladin past 2nd (i.e. +1 HD at caster level 3, +2 at caster level 4, etc).

-## Followers
+### Followers
 A paladin may conquer or build a stronghold at any time they have the means to do so.
 After establishing their stronghold they may be granted a noble title, but the land will still technically belong to their religious order.
 With a stronghold, after reaching the prestige that comes with attaining 10th level, they will draw followers who will swear fealty to the new lord/lady.
-These followers consist of the following:
-- 2d6 infantry
-- 2d6 archers
-- 2d6 cavalry
-- 1 sergeant per 10 troops
-- 1 lieutenant per 3 sergeants
-- 1 captain if there are at least 2 lieutenants
-- A number of peasants, depending on how tame and abundant the surrounding lands are, will arrive to work the land.

-These followers will all trickle in over the course of several months and will garrison the PC's stronghold for 50% the normal pay and have +2 morale due to their loyalty.
-Finally, each month the PC should make a Competent Charisma check.
-Upon a success, they will also attract 1d2 1st level paladins seeking to be their squire.
-All followers of 1st level or higher will count among the PC's retainers.
+The GM will inform you of what followers arrive and when.

-## Paladin Level Progression
+###### Paladin Level Progression
 <table>
     <thead>
         <tr>